syslog-ng/syslog-ng.github.io/doc/_admin-guide/040_Quick-start_guide/003_Managing_and_checking_syslog-ng_OSE_service_on_Linux.md

 The output will be updated in every 2 seconds.

-If the numbers are changing, syslog-ng OSE is processing the messages.
+If the numbers are changing, {{ site.product.short_name }} is processing the messages.

 Example: output example